NewCulture Consulting

 Hotjar is an analytics platform that provides visual insight into how people are interacting with your website.
 Record heat maps, actual video of user interactions, conversion funnels, and more to help you better understand your users' intent.

+Additionally, you can leverage Hotjar as a tool to capture website feedback, run polls, or send out surveys.
 From there, analyze which sections your users are interacting with the most, see how far they're scrolling down the page, and take action to convert more of your users to fans of your mission.

 4. Google Optimize

-Google Optimize is a free tool that empowers you to easily run tests on your website’s content to learn what works best for your visitors, including A/B, multivariate, and redirect tests.
-Additionally, it allows you to create tailored experiences to reach the right audience.
+Google Optimize is a free tool that empowers you to easily run tests on your website's content to learn what works best for your visitors, including A/B, multivariate, and redirect tests.

+How does it work?
 Let's say you have an idea for a tagline for the home page of your business: "The best hair salon in Raleigh" But, you've been exploring the idea of changing it up to something like "At our salon, we don't just style hair—we help you become your best self."

 5. Google Data Studio

 Google Data Studio is a robust data visualization app that allows you to unlock the power of your data with interactive dashboards and engaging reports that inspire smarter business decisions.
-It’s both easy and free!

 I hope this list made you aware of some of the amazing free tools & resources available to businesses and nonprofits to help your company succeed online.